Learn how to leverage confirmation emails as a strategic advantage for your brand.

 - Give new subscribers a special reward (maybe a coupon or discount offer)

 With a little creative thought, you’ll have no problem thinking of a way to keep the conversation going, and your customers coming back for more.
 Remember, don’t sacrifice the details of the order confirmation for the sake of marketing through.
 The confirmation should take first priority.

 There are many situations that prompt a confirmation email, so any confirmation email template you rely on will be general, not specific.

-Let’s look at two winners to see how the fundamentals apply:
+Let’s look at four winners to see how the fundamentals apply:

 When you give Chipotle your email, they make it easy to continue with them by including links for the potential next steps of the journey you are on.